 Culture, History, Art, Music & Gastronomy experiences set in Stone Town heritage buildings of boutique hotels.

 Emerson Zanzibar is a homegrown brand located in the World Heritage Site of Stone Town.
-Two unique hotels where culture, history, design and art have richly fused together to create exclusive award-winning experiences – with its partner Emerson’s Foundation, the beating heart of community and environmental engagement.
+Two unique hotels where culture, history, design, and art have richly fused together to create exclusive award-winning experiences – with its partner Emerson’s Foundation, the beating heart of the community, and environmental engagement.

 Emerson on Hurumzi

 Grande Dame of restored palaces in Zanzibar, Emerson on Hurumzi resides in an exotic and curious building of historical significance and unique style.
 The recent refurbishment combines the elegance of the period in which it was built with period antique furnishing and the color and comfort of the 21st century.

 The cuisine in the rooftop teahouse restaurant celebrates the distinct culinary heritage of the epoch with an oriental menu of Persian and Omani dishes prepared with authentic ingredients and served with faithful attention to the customs and etiquette of the era.

 The Rooftop Tea House Restaurant